 Meniere's Disease Causes

 The cause of Meniere's disease remains unknown.
-It is believed that genetic and environmental factors are involved which can cause slight changes and damage to the inner ear.
+It is believed that genetic and environmental factors are involved which can cause slight biological changes and damage to the inner ear.
 However, an overall root cause is difficult to identify.
+This is amplified by the rarity of the condition.

 A number of theories are said to be possible Meniere's causes.
 Causes can be associated with ear pressure problems, constricted blood vessels, and infections.